infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 y(t) - f(t) ≤ 0.0, ∀ t ∈ [0, 10]
 ```
 We can also define parameter functions that depend on multiple infinite
-parameters even use an anonymous function if prefer:
+parameters even use an anonymous function if preferred:
 ```jldoctest param_func
 julia> @infinite_parameter(model, x[1:2] in [-1, 1]);